Many women probably remember when and where they got their first period. A lot of us probably also wish we’d been a little more prepared.

 Confront concerns.
 Your daughter is probably wondering what her period will feel like, how long it will last, and how she can take care of herself each month.
 Let her know that asking questions is OK, says pediatrician Cara Natterson, MD.

 Dads, if this topic is outside your comfort zone, ask an older daughter or female relative to bring it up.
-Your daughter might be just as uncomfortable talking with you about her period as you are.
+Your daughter might be just as uncomfortable talking with you about their period as you are.

 Make a period kit.
 Many girls fear they’ll get their first period at school or when they’re away from home.
 To help your daughter feel ready, buy a small zippered pouch and stock it with a couple of teen-size sanitary pads and a clean pair of underwear, Natterson says.
-Tell your daughter to keep the pouch with her at all times, and keep one with you, too, just in case.
+Tell your daughter to keep the pouch with them at all times, and keep one with you, too, just in case.

 Her kit can also be a way to deal with another of the biggest period fears: a leak.
 “Tell her that if her underwear gets soiled, she can just wrap it in toilet paper and throw it away in the little trash can in the bathroom stall” and use the clean pair in her kit, Natterson says.